 - 187MP high resolution mode - a sensor shift technology suitable for taking very high-resolution Landscapes and fine art...

 6. Panasonic LUMIX GH5

-- Professional photo & video: 20.3 Megapixel micro four thirds sensor with no low pass filter to capture sharp images with...
+- Professional photo and video: 20.3 Megapixel micro four thirds sensor with no low pass filter to capture sharp images...

-- Splash/Freeze Proof Design: Freeze proof to 10 degrees the durable magnesium alloy body withstands heavy use in the...
+- Splash or Freeze Proof Design: Freeze proof to 10 degrees the durable magnesium alloy body withstands heavy use in the...

 - Dual image stabilization: 5 axis dual image stabilization corrects all lenses, including classic lenses not equipped...

 - 20MP live MOS sensor